Sage-Bionetworks/portalsDocs/_articles/custom_storage_location.md

 <img id="imageSmall" src="../assets/images/ownerTxt.png">

-{% include note.html content="Files in an external bucket will only be automatically added to Synapse if they are uploaded through Synapse.
-To add files to Synapse that are already in your bucket, see the section \"Adding Files in Your Google Cloud Bucket to Synapse\" below." %}
+{% include note.html content="Files in an external bucket will not be automatically added to Synapse." %}
+To add files to Synapse that are already in your bucket, see [Adding Files in Your S3 Bucket to Synapse]({{ site.baseurl }}{% link _articles/custom_storage_location.md %}#adding-files-in-your-s3-bucket-to-synapse) below.

 ##### Command line